ivan-murano/LULC-BUILDER/README.md

 [![logo](https://i.postimg.cc/kgK7PCwT/Frame-51.png)](https://postimg.cc/rDVB5vB4)
 # LUMAP: semi-automatic Land Use MAPping for HWLEM Model
 ## Introduction
-LUMAP is intended to provide land use/land cover creators with a set of tools to facilitate their tasks.
-It is meant for the preparation of landuse and landcover to perform simulations with the heatwave and pluvial flood models by [PLINIVS](http://plinivs.it/home/).
+LUMAP is intended to provide land use/land cover creators with a set of QGIS tools to facilitate their tasks.
+It is meant for the preparation of land use and land cover to perform simulations with the heatwave and pluvial flood models by [PLINIVS](http://plinivs.it/home/).

 ## Data preparation
 ### Database